-Nikon D3500 features a 24.2MP DX-format CMOS sensor, while the Nikon D5600 boasts a slightly higher resolution 24.2MP DX-format CMOS sensor with no optical low-pass filter.
+D3500 features a 24.2MP DX-format CMOS sensor, while D5600 boasts a slightly higher resolution 24.2MP DX-format CMOS sensor with no optical low-pass filter.
 Both cameras deliver excellent image quality with rich details and vibrant colors, which is ideal for everyday photography and casual shooting.

 ISO Range and Low-Light Performance:

-Nikon D3500 has a standard ISO range of 100-25,600, which can be extended up to 12,800.
-On the other hand, the Nikon D5600 offers a standard ISO range of 100-25,600, which can be extended up to 25,600.
-This means that the Nikon D5600 has a slightly higher native ISO range, making it better suited for low-light photography and capturing noise-free images in challenging lighting conditions.
+D3500 has a standard ISO range of 100-25,600, which can be extended up to 12,800.
+On the other hand, D5600 offers a standard ISO range of 100-25,600, which can be extended up to 25,600.
+This means that D5600 has a slightly higher native ISO range, making it better suited for low-light photography and capturing noise-free images in challenging lighting conditions.

 - Nikon D3500 features an 11-point autofocus (AF) system with one cross-type sensor, which is decent for basic photography needs.